bseverns/seedBox/docs/roadmaps/seed_system.md

     then reseeds to show we restore the preset's granular source/slot combo and lock state verbatim — the seed atlas's curated genomes stay canonical.
     【F:tests/test_app/test_seed_prime_modes.cpp†L135-L198】
+- `test_seed_prime_bypass_leaves_slots_empty_and_ignores_locks` flips the new
+  bypass flag, reseeds twice, and asserts only the focused slot ever gains a PRNG while locks get ignored — proof that the safety net is actually optional when you want to teach bare reseed math.【F:tests/test_app/test_seed_prime_bypass.cpp†L5-L37】